Japanese submarine I-22 (1938)

-The second I-22 was one of five Type C cruiser submarines of the C1 sub-class built of the Imperial Japanese Navy.
+was the fourth Type C cruiser submarines built for the Imperial Japanese Navy.
 During World War II, she operated as the mother ship for a midget submarine during the attack on Pearl Harbor and the attack on Sydney Harbour, supported Japanese forces during the Battle of the Coral Sea, and served in the Guadalcanal campaign.
 She was sunk in October 1942.